namsor/rapidminer-onomastics-extension/README.md

 api/json/gendre/声涛/周
 api/json/gendre/معين/المرعبي/lb
 Currently, we require input names to be properly parsed into a (firstName, lastName) format and our machine learning algorithm will progressively discover how names are parsed in different cultures.
 When this calibration is complete, we'll offer an even simpler interface.
-In RapidMiner, simply connect the GendRE Genderizer operator in your process to infer the gender of a personal name and create new data/new segmentation.
+In RapidMiner, simply connect the Extract Gender operator in your process to infer the gender of a personal name and create new data/new segmentation.

 # Getting Started
 This section will get you started with NamSor Onomastics Extension.